Maheep-gupta/Jspider-Notes/oops/classesAndObjects/notes.md

          }
 ### Notes
 - Member of one class can be accessed in another class by using dot(.) operator
 - Static variables can be reinitialized.

-  j
+- One Object can be referenced by multiple reference variables
+- this is possible by:-
+`demo d1= new Demo();  demo d2=d1;  `